- Drexel University, B.S. Mechanical Engineering, Cum Laude – 1998

 Refinery – Delaware City, DE – Performed operations consulting to improve uptime of refinery systems including spent sulfuric acid recovery, thermal oxidizers and other High Hazards Processes (HHPs).
 Compared actual and permitted emissions and issued recommendations to simplify operation.

 Pulp and Paper Processing and Manufacturing – Chester, PA – Led operations engineering to develop a 10% capacity increase with a financial benefit of $38M annually.
 Refit existing paper converters and packaged product in new format with focus on machine design to increase unit throughput.
-Performed engineering, installed and maintained Perini, Paper Converting Machine Co.
-(PCMC), and Scott Paper machinery to drive reliability, uptime quality optimization.
+Performed engineering, installed, and maintained Perini®, Paper Converting Machine Co.
+(PCMC®), and Scott Paper® machinery to drive reliability, uptime and quality optimization.
 Qualified a new raw material process on manufacturing equipment to save $250K in cost annually.

 Nuclear Utility Facility – Peach Bottom, PA – Evaluated reliability related failures of cranes, including the reactor refueling bridge crane and an overhead 120 Ton Crane.
 Reviewed reliability issues during outages causing production losses of over $500K / day.
 Worked with operations to increase reliability, reevaluate spare parts and perform maintenance (PM) on a recommended frequency.

 Automotive & Instrumentation Manufacturer – Germantown/Philadelphia – Performed manufacturing engineering including product and equipment design, project management, vendor qualification and design build management.
-Technologies included automated TIG welding fabrication, Failure Mode Effect Analysis (FMEA), intellectual property (IP), CNC manufacturing, stamping and pressing, vision systems and GE Fanuc programming.
-Products included airbag and electronics parts.
+Technologies included automated TIG welding fabrication, Failure Mode Effect Analysis (FMEA), intellectual property (IP), CNC manufacturing, stamping, and pressing, vision systems and GE Fanuc programming.
+Manufactured products were airbag and electronics parts, involving claymore mine detonators.